Simple Table Example

 Table Overview

-The <Table> component is flexible and customizable, allowing you to define column configurations, enable sorting, and paginate large datasets.
+component is flexible and customizable.
+It lets you define column configurations, enable sorting, and paginate large datasets.
 In this example, we use mock data representing different fish species with attributes such as status (draft/submitted), UUID, species name, image, and price.

 Features